garrandall/popular-music-data/tracks/pass-the-courvoisier-part-ii-busta-rhymes-p--diddy-pharrell.md

   ranking_list: Billboard Hot 100
   start_date: '2002-07-13'
 ---
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
-Don't this shit make a nigga wanna (JUMP JUMP!!!!)
+Don't this shit make a nigga wanna (JUMP JUMP!)
 Don't this shit make a nigga wanna